 .

-My studies, fanart, requests, doodles, and figure drawings on my website’s Gallery are works from 2024-present.It’s already 2025...but I'm still trying to figure out my art style and what I really want to do.Anime?
+My studies, fanart, requests, doodles, and figure drawings on my website’s Gallery are works from late 2023-present.It’s already 2025...but I'm still trying to figure out my art style and what I really want to do.Anime?
 Realism?
 Semi-realism?
 Cartoon?
 Clean art with hard brush strokes?
 Messy art with texture brushes?
 Storyboarding?
 Sculpting?
 3D?
 I can't decide...
 Being interested in multiple different things isn’t really a good thing, I think.

 .

 Art is difficult, but it's fun.
-You fail a lot, but the times you do succeed, it's the most rewarding feeling ever.Art is all about the journey, the process, and self-expression: Your skills can keep growing/improving, your taste in art can keep changing, the way you process/learn/see things differs from everyone else (which makes your art unique), you can create your own art style, and you can bring your story/design ideas to life (which can inspire, entertain, connect people together, or become a part of our daily lives).
+You fail a lot, but the times you do succeed, it's the most rewarding feeling ever.Your skills can keep growing/improving, your taste in art can keep changing, the way you process/learn/see things differs from everyone else (which makes your art unique), you can create your own art style, and you can bring your story/design ideas to life (which can inspire, entertain, connect people together, or become a part of our daily lives).
 There are so many different types of art that you can learn, that are all fun in their own way.
 I wish more people gave themselves a chance to learn and find joy in creating something with their own hands, skills, knowledge, etc, instead of relying on AI to do the thinking/creating for them.We shouldn't be afraid to make bad work or feel bad about being slower than others.
 Art isn't about making a masterpiece or being the best/fastest.
-It's about enjoying the process even though it's difficult, and expressing yourself/your idea with your own body and mind.
+It's about enjoying the process and the journey even though it's difficult, and expressing yourself/your idea with your own body and mind.
 How a computer makes "art” isn’t interesting, and neither is someone ordering the computer to make “art” using stolen work/content.
 What’s interesting is why and how a fellow human being makes art, and how they got to be the artist that they are today.
 Every human artist has their own techniques, inspirations, artistic decisions, knowledge, etc and those are what make their art special.

 .